rio-ke/proof-of-concepts/kubernetes/kubernetes-array-as-a-environment-variable.md

+_kubernetes-array-as-a-environment-variable_

-By default, the kubernetes env variable is not supported by array of values. but insteed of we can approch this way to do achive this kind of senarios.
+By default, the kubernetes env variable is not supported by array of values. but instead of we can approch this way to do achieve this kind of scenarios.

 ```yaml
 ---